RocketCommunicationsInc/grafana-theme/README.md

 - Include Clock
   - Shows or hides the clock.
 - Format
-  - Allows user to choose left, center, or right alignemnt for the panel content.
+  - Allows user to choose left, center, or right alignment for the panel content.

 ## MIL-STD 1472 Compliance